What are my Zones?

 - Mode of exercise: The MHR we can achieve during different exercise modalities does vary to some extent.
 For example, exercisers tend to achieve a higher MHR when running compared to cycling due to more muscle mass utilized in running.
 Exercises like upper-body Kranking may also elicit a lower MHR due to the smaller muscle mass of the upper body.
 We recommend that you set your MHR value to be appropriate for the modality of exercise you perform most often.

 - Medications: Some medications will limit the MHR you can and should achieve during exercise.
 An example is beta-blockers, which decrease your MHR lower than the age-predicted maximum used by Myzone.
 Be sure to ask your doctor if any of your medications will impact your MHR.

 - Breaks in activity: If you take time off from exercise for an extended period, this can decrease your max heart rate.

 How can I use Heart Rate Training to track my general fitness?

 Compare changes in Average and Resting Heart Rate.

 By measuring your resting heart rate over a period of time or by repeating an identical exercise session and comparing your average heart rate in your Myzone Activity report.
 When your resting or average heart rate goes down, your heart is becoming more efficient and therefore you are increasing your level of fitness.

-Knowing what intensity you are working at is essential to ensure you get the most from your exercise sessions and get the results you want.
-It also assists you to train safely and effectively when not under the guidance of a trainer or coach.
+Knowing what intensity you are working at is essential to ensure you get the most from your training and get the results you want.
+It helps you train safely and effectively when not under the guidance of a trainer or coach.